tscode/StructPack.jl/README.md

 ## Q&A

-> Say, is this package well-tested, performance optimized, and 100% production ready?
+> Is this package well-tested, performance optimized, and 100% production ready?

-Well... not really.
 None of the three, probably.
 Tests cover basic functionality but are not exhaustive.
 Performance is decent but could likely be improved, especially for typed serialization via [`TypedFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.TypedFormat).